bsu-cosc112-fall2025/switch-and-n-way-selection-mogwms/README.md

 3. How did memory tracing help you understand control flow?

-It helps you understand control flow because you are learning about conditional statements as well as ways to make things easier and more readable.
+It helped me understand a glimpse of how variables are stored, declared, and changed.

 4. What strategies did you use to test and verify your logic?

-I  used the terminal and entered things to see if they printed correctly.
+During my tests, I used the terminal and tested multiple inputs to see if they printed correctly.